Who Was Maggie Lena Walker?

 In addition to her work for the Independent Order of St. Luke, Maggie Walker was active in civic groups.
 As an advocate of African American women's rights, she served on the board of trustees for several women's groups.
 Among them were the National Association of Colored Women (NACW) and the Virginia Industrial School for Girls.
 To assist race relations she helped to organize and served locally as vice president of the National Association for the Advancement of Colored People (NAACP) and was a member of the national NAACP board.
 She also served as a member of the Virginia Interracial Commission.

 Maggie Lena Mitchell was born in Richmond, Virginia July 15, 1864.
 Her mother, Elizabeth Draper, was a former slave and assistant cook in the Church Hill mansion of Elizabeth Van Lew, a Civil War spy.
-Later Elizabeth and her husband William Mitchell moved the family to their own home in an alley between Broad and Marshall streets where Maggie and her brother Johnnie were raised.
-After the untimely death of William Mitchell, Maggie's mother supported the family by working as a laundress and young Maggie helped by delivering the clean clothes.
+Later, Elizabeth and her husband William Mitchell moved the family to their own home in an alley between Broad and Marshall streets where Maggie and her brother Johnnie were raised.
+After the untimely death of William Mitchell in 1876, Maggie's mother supported the family by working as a laundress and young Maggie helped by delivering the clean clothes.

 Tragedy struck in 1915 when her husband was accidentally killed, leaving Mrs. Walker to manage a large household.
 Her work and investments kept the family comfortably situated.
 When her sons married they brought their wives to 110 1/2 East Leigh Street.
 A major addition to the house in 1922 enabled Mrs. Walker to provide a home for her sons and their families, her mother, and the household staff.